catalinux/plm2/report.md

 - *Davies-Bouldin score* <sup>[1](#myfootnote1)</sup>  -  average similarity measure of each cluster with its most similar cluster.
 The minimum score is zero, with lower values indicating better clustering.
 - *Silhouette Coefficient* <sup>[2](#myfootnote2)</sup> -  the mean intra-cluster distance (a) and the mean nearest-cluster distance (b) for each sample.
 The best value is 1 and the worst value is -1.
 Values near 0 indicate overlapping clusters.

-Looking at these tree graphs it looks that the best value for K  would be 3 or 4
+Looking at these tree graphs it looks that the best value for K  would be 8

 ![km_scores](./img/km_scores_km_scores.png){width=33%}  ![km_silhouette](./img/km_scores_km_silhouette.png){width=33%} ![db_score](./img/km_scores_db_score.png){width=33%}

-<a name="myfootnote1">1</a>.
-Davies, David L.; Bouldin, Donald W. (1979).
-“A Cluster Separation Measure”.
-IEEE Transactions on Pattern Analysis and Machine Intelligence.
-PAMI-1 (2): 224-227

-<a name="myfootnote2"></a>.
-[Wikipedia entry on the Silhouette Coefficient](https://en.wikipedia.org/wiki/Silhouette_(clustering))

-##DBSCAN
+]

+## DBSCAN

 DBSCAN is data clustering algorithm that groups points which are closely packed together in feature space